writingmate/chatlabs/README.md

 <img width="1464" alt="image" src="https://github.com/writingmate/chatlabs/assets/420428/aad7706f-8b8d-4671-b668-0e38babc5f09">

-ChatLabs is all-in-one LLM chat platform with access to over 20+ LLMs in one place.
+[ChatLabs](https://writingmate.ai/) is all-in-one LLM chat platform with access to over 40+ LLMs in one place.
 It comes with Web Search and Image Generation plugins included.

 ChatLabs is a fork of the [ChatbotUI](https://github.com/mckaywrigley/chatbot-ui) project.